-This leaflet has been written to help you to understand more about chronic actinic dermatitis (CAD).
-It explains what it is, what causes it and what can be done about it.
+This leaflet has been written to help you to understand more about chronic actinic dermatitis (CAD) and explains what it is, what causes it, how it can be treated.
 It also tells you where you can find more information about the condition.